Arch-Network/docs/developers/faq.md

 A: The network settles transactions immediately after execution, but they are subject to Bitcoin block time delays.

-**Q: How does Arch write state to Bitcoin?
-Is it incremental or is it the full state at any point in time?**
+**Q: How does Arch write state to Bitcoin- is it incremental or is it the full state at any point in time?**

 A: Arch will update only the state UTXOs that are used (modified) in the execution of a program call.